saswatsamal/100DaysofWebDevelopment/README.md

 ## Day 17
 - Completed the next 3 chapters of Javascript.

 |
 |
 |

 ## Day 20
 - After a long gap, I've completed the basics of JS.
 Now, I'll make some projects aterwards.

+|
+|
+|
+|

+## Day 25
+- Today I completed the DS in Javascript and made some little projects.
+I'll list out later.